aduhan/modular_multimodal_document_classifier/README.md

 The default hyperparameters are those, which have achieved the highest test set accuracy on the [RVL-CDIP](https://adamharley.com/rvl-cdip/) dataset.
 Type ``python train.py -h`` for more information.

+## Finetune

+First make sure to have a file for labels in the same format as is used for the [RVL-CDIP](https://adamharley.com/rvl-cdip/) dataset, i.e. ``path/to/file label``.
+The paths should be absolute.

+When using a multimodal system, first run ``python extract_finetune_text.py`` (run ``python extract_finetune_text.py -h`` for more info).
+A labelsfile for a validation set is optional.
+If the training set size is big enough (defined as more than 10 files per class), then a validation set is automatically generated.
+For an image only system, run with the argument ``-image_only``.

+The values for the default hyperparameters are those which have achieved the SOTA of **96.25%** on the Tobacco3482 dataset.
+Run ``python finetune.py -h`` to explore the available hyperparameters.

 ## Test

 The system can be tested with ``python train_base.py -file_path [file_path]``.